Marshalldog/OS-Assignment-3-Group/README.md

 Interestingly, as the number of threads reaches 16 and then into 32 and 64, there is no increase in sorting time.
 This is a likely result of hardware limitations on the testing device (i.e. the number of cores is less than the numbre of desired threads) and/or the cost of creating and merging thread.
 See more in the [Testing Section](#testing).

 ## Testing
+I ran it a few times and it seems to work

+As previously stated, the primary objective of this program is to create a multi-thread optimized merge sort algorithm.
+Thereby, both the merge sort and the multi-threaded optimization should be tested independently to ensure that the merge sort is functional and that the multi-thread application improves the functionality.
+If either component independently fails the test, the overall viability for real world applications is valueless.
+> test-base-case.c
+The purpose of this test case is to verify that the merge sort algorithm, without the multithreading functions as intended.

+> test-mergesort.c

 ***KELLY AND ETHAN COMPLETE***